Two extras are shown carefully carrying a large pane of glass across a street. Cut to a chase. Cut back to the sheet of glass.

 Pink Panther features this in "Tickled Pink", with an out-of-control roller skates.

 Occurs in Gravity Falls, in Episode 2 when Dipper, Mabel, and Soos were being chased by the Gobblewonker, they crash through a Sheet of Glass.
-In the middle of a lake, creating an example not unlike this trope's image.
+In the middle of a lake, creating an example not unlike the Simpson's image above.